 Although simply having a play room staffed by people with experience working with children is better than nothing—many centers have only a basic waiting room—having a play room staffed by child life professionals is ideal.
 Annie is adamant that her team provides more than babysitting services.
 They know how to assess children for different needs, and they can “put that information to appropriate use.”
 Annie and her team provide specific activities and interventions to help a child express anger or build self-esteem, for example.
 They can also work with caregivers and siblings to heal family bonds.

 Annie’s commitment to her work is inspired by Erin Merryn, the sexual abuse survivor and activist who inspired Erin’s Law and wrote a book about the abuse she experienced as a child.
-In the Stolen Innocence: Triumphing Over a Childhood Broken by Abuse, Erin mentions how she felt extremely nervous before a forensic interview and was comforted when an employee brought her a toy.
-Annie often reflects on the difference that even the smallest gestures make in the lives of the families and children they serve.
+In Stolen Innocence: Triumphing Over a Childhood Broken by Abuse, Erin recalls how nervous she felt before a forensic interview and the comfort she felt when an employee brought her a toy.
+Small gestures can have immeasurable impacts.

 The director of Chicago Children’s Advocacy Center is a champion of child life, but not all advocacy centers directors employ child life specialists or are aware of the profession.
 With more than eight hundred advocacy centers nationwide, there is room for growth.
 Annie hopes one day all advocacy centers will employ one or more child life specialists and value the role of child life in the healing process.
 The key to realizing this goal is education and outreach.
 The National Children’s Alliance is the national association and accrediting body for Children’s Advocacy Centers.
 One of Annie’s professional goals is to present on the role and importance of child life in CACs at the NCA conference.